 Hideaki Kubori serves concurrently as Representative of HIBIYA PARK LAW OFFICES, and the Company has concluded an advisory agreement with HIBIYA PARK LAW OFFICES.
 The Outside Director himself has no direct interest in this transaction.
-Hideaki Kubori is also Outside Director at Japan Exchange Group, Inc., Outside Governor at Japan Exchange Regulation, and Member of the Supervisory Committee, The Norinchukin Bank.
+Hideaki Kubori is also Outside Director at Japan Exchange Group, Inc. and Member of the Supervisory Committee at The Norinchukin Bank.
 There are no capital or business relationships between any of these companies and the Company.